• Skip to primary navigation

 Timeline: August 12, 2020 (11 months out)

 I am also excited about this extra day because as I get older I have been notorious for getting sick while traveling.
 My first trip in first/business class to Paris that I mentioned earlier?
-I turned green as we were touching down and had to clutch a vomit bag through customs as Chris fanned me with our passports hoping I wouldn’t lose it.
+I turned green as we were touching down and had to clutch a vomit bag through customs as my travel buddy fanned me with our passports hoping I wouldn’t lose it.
 (I managed to make it to the hotel where I spent our entire first day in the bathroom.)
 And don’t get me started on the time I clutched a ziplock bag while shuffling through the Vatican or “feeding the fishes” off the side of a dive boat in St. Kitts.

 Okay – so it took me quite a while to realize I get motion sickness now.
 Coming from someone who used to read books while riding in a car driving on curvy mountain roads, I didn’t want to admit it was happening.
-Regardless… it happens and for this trip I was glad to have an extra day at the start of our trip with nothing planned in case I do get sick again.
-Plus it will help us adjust to the time difference and (if I am feeling up to it) get to see a little more of Arusha than we originally anticipated.
+Regardless… it happens and for this trip I was glad to have an extra day at the start of the trip with nothing planned in case I do get sick again.
+Plus it will help me adjust to the time difference and (if I am feeling up to it) get to see a little more of Arusha than I originally anticipated.

 I was hoping my travel agent, Murielle, would be able to add the extra night to our stay at the first lodge in our itinerary, Lake Duluti Lodge.
 I liked the idea of not having to travel for a day, and they have a coffee plantation and nice grounds that I was hoping to explore if I felt up to it.
 But I was also prepared to stay somewhere else if necessary.